An Overview of Cell Adhesion

 Firstly, adhesion measurements with AFM-based SCFS are time consuming and low-throughput.
 To achieve firm adhesion of the cell to the cantilever for force measurements, the cantilever must be functionalized first.
 This chemical functionalization of the cantilever “glues” the cell of interest to the cantilever irreversibly, [8] which means that each cell requires a separate functionalized and calibrated cantilever, a process that can take 30 min.
 [9] This approach is thus low throughput, with a complex and time-consuming cell attachment/detachment methodology.
 Importantly, the process of immobilization could also alter cell physiology by affecting the cell surface.
 Secondly, the force range of measurements with current AFM-based SCFS is limited by the force with which the cell is bound to the cantilever, meaning that that only forces below the coupling strength of the cell to the force sensor can be measured.
 This approach is thus intrinsically limited to measurements in the early phases of cell adhesion formation, unable to provide the kinetics of adhesion forces at longer timescales (i.e. mature cell-cell contacts).
 [10,11] This first generation of SCFS setup allowed researchers to reach another level of single-cell analysis and manipulation.
 Yet, the creation and development of the FluidFM technology for SCFS went beyond the initial capabilities of the technique by overcoming several of the limitations presented by the conventional AFM.
 [12]

-Single-cell adhesion enabled with the FluidFM technology
+Single Cell Adhesion Enabled with the FluidFM technology

 By replacing conventional chemical fixation of cells in AFM-based SCFS with under-pressure immobilization using FluidFM, this solution takes SCFS to a new level.
 The FluidFM picks up cells by applying negative pressure at the aperture of the hollow cantilever, which serves as a micro- or nano-pipette.
 This step occurs within a few seconds and thus drastically reduces the time required to obtain statistically relevant data compared to conventional SCFS.

-Features and benefits of single-cell adhesion measurement
+Features & Benefits of single-cell adhesion measurement

-Direct and semi-automated force measurement
+Direct & semi-automated force measurement

 Through a simple and reversible cell immobilization